EDUCBA Logo

 There is another way to calculate the MOD in VBA.
 For this, we will see a decimal number and find how MOD.

-Press Alt + F11 to go in VBA coding mode.
-After that go to insert menu and select Module to open a new module.
+Press Alt + F11 to go into VBA coding mode.
+Afterward, go to the insert menu and select Module to open a new module.

 Insert Module

 In opened new Module frame the syntax.
-Here we have named the macro subcategory as VBA_MOD1.
-By this, we will be able to differentiate the name of Marco sequence.
-Which we will see ahead.
+Here we have named the macro subcategory VBA_MOD1.
+By this, we can differentiate the name of the Marco sequence, which we will see ahead.

 Code: